 CREDENTIAL STATUS OF TEACHERS: Teachers who lack full credentials are working under the terms of an emergency permit, an internship credential, or a waiver.
 They should be working toward their credential, and they are allowed to teach in the meantime only if the school board approves.
-About four percent of our teachers were working without full credentials, compared to three percent of teachers in elementary schools statewide.
+None of our teachers was working without full credentials, compared to three percent of teachers in elementary schools statewide.